klandon/rbac-demo/README.md

 Setting the kube config "~/.kube/conig" is where kubectl looks by default for contexts.
 Context specify how and who is tring to access the cluster.
 More information here [Config](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

-- Lets check out the current contexts  and you should see something similiar to the following the asterick marks the current in use context
+- We need to check out the current contexts  and you should see something similar to the following the asterisk marks the current in use context

 ```
 github/rbac-demo/.certs  master ✗ system                                                                                                                                                                                              28m ⚑ ✚ ◒